 Sometimes in the hustle and bustle of life, we forget about the little ones.
-Even if you’re a SAHM or WAHM, it’s possible to try and cram way too much stuff into your life and, well, you-know-who gets the short stick 🙁
+Whether you’re a SAHM or WAHM, or otherwise employed outside of the home, it’s possible to try and cram way too much stuff into your life and, well, you-know-who gets the short end of the stick.

 - look through old baby pictures